isl/FastCat/README.md

    * Go to templates directory and copy one existing template
    * Return to templates directory and Create Document
    * Paste the json you copied before
-   * delete the "_rev" row and change the "_id" value to be exactly the same as the name of the new template
+   * Delete the "_rev" row and change the "_id" value to be exactly the same as the name of the new template

+**Removing a template**

+Το remove a template, just delete the corresponding entry from the templates directory in the database.

 ## Contact ##